Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Proof of Theorem

-\begin{theorem} For $\eta,\epsilon > 0$, HIL-N achieves the regret bound \end{theorem} \begin{proof} \textbf{Step 1:} Since the costs incurred and the loss function used for updating the weights are different under HIL-N, we first find a bound for the difference between the expected total cost received and the expected total cost obtained using $\tilde{l}(\theta_t,Y_t)$.
+\begin{proof} \textbf{Step 1:} Since the costs incurred and the loss function used for updating the weights are different under HIL-N, we first find a bound for the difference between the expected total cost received and the expected total cost obtained using $\tilde{l}(\theta_t,Y_t)$.
 From Algorithm~\ref{alg:HILPartial}, we infer that sample $t$ is offloaded if $Q_t = 0$ or $Q_t = 1$ and $Z_t = 1$, and it is not offloaded only when $Q_t = 0$ and $Z_t = 0$.
 Therefore, we have